n0rb33rt/gs-graphQL-server/README.md

 # Spring Boot kickstart GraphQL CRUD Demo Project

-These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
-Follow the steps below.
 ## Features

 - GraphQL stands for GraphQL query language and developed by Facebook.